 Then we have to do normal calculations.

 Find the percentage amount of the GST rate.
-Add this amount to the sale price of the product.
+Add this amount to the sales price of the product.

 18% of 3000 = 3000 x (18/100)

-This how the GST rates are calculated and collected along with every purchase.
+This is how the GST rates are calculated and collected along with every purchase.